Xenocalamus bicolor: Description

 Dorsal scales smooth, without apical pits, arranged in 17 rows.
 Ventrals 218; anal plate divided; subcaudals 24, also divided.

 Portion of rostral visible from above nearly half as long as the frontal.
 Frontal extremely large, more than half as long as the shielded part of the head.
 Internasals large, forming a short median suture.
 Supraocular very narrow.
 One large elongate preocular, contacting the posterior nasal, the internasal, the frontal, and the third upper labial.
 One minute postocular.
 One temporal.
 Six upper labials, the first very small, third and fourth entering the eye, the fifth very large and contacting the parietal.
 One pair of narrow chin shields.
 Three lower labials in contact with the chin shield.
 Third lower labial extremely large.

 (Nota bene: the description above is a description of the species X. bicolor.
 The subspecies listed below vary somewhat from this description.)

 Subspecies

-Six subspecies are recognized including the nominate race.
+Four subspecies are recognized including the nominate race.